prem0912/cisco-kubeflow-starter-pack/apps/networking/ble-localization/hybrid-aws/pipelines/README.md

 Use either of 'EXTERNAL-IP' or 'INTERNAL-IP' of any of the nodes based on which IP is accessible in your network.

 This IP will be referred to as INGRESS_IP from here on.

+## <a name='PipelineWorkflow'></a>Pipeline Workflow
+Once the setup is complete, the following are the steps in the pipeline workflow.

 ### <a name='CreateJupyterNotebookServer'></a>Create Jupyter Notebook Server